 The protocol specifies a number of situations in which study product use should be temporarily held, permanently discontinued and/or resumed; designated site staff may implement these holds, discontinuations, and/or resumptions in the absence of consultation with the PSRT.
 In other situations, however, product use management must be undertaken in consultation with the PSRT.
-(Protocol Section 9.3 -9.9)
+(Protocol Section 9.3 and 9.4)

 - 3. Respond to gueries regarding adverse event (AE) assessment, reporting, and/or management. - 4.
-Respond to investigator notification of participant withdrawal from the study - Respond to queries regarding study eligibility and/or re-joining of study participant's which previously withdrew consent - 6.
-Respond to queries about product resupply, in the event that a ring cannot be reinserted during study follow-up
+Respond to investigator notification of participant withdrawal from the study - 5.
+Respond to queries regarding study eligibility and/or re-joining of study participant's which previously withdrew consent (Protocol Section 9.8)